logicalclocks/logicalclocks.github.io/docs/admin/oauth2/create-client.md

   _S256_.
 - _Logo URL_: optionally a logo URL to an image can be added.
 The logo will be shown on the login page with the name as shown in the figure below.
+- Claim names for given name, family name, email and group can also be set here.
+If left empty the default openid claim names will be used.

 ### Step 2: Add Group mappings